collectiveaccess/ProvidenceDocs/_source/usermanual/creating_records.rst

 - **Text** – Many metadata elements in the system are simply free text, meaning you can enter any kind of character.
 Some fields may have Rich Text Editing enabled, which means the field allows text formatting, including bold, italics and underlines.

-- **List** – Other fields, such as drop-down menus and checklists, are populated by predefined Lists, which are managed under Manage > Lists & Vocabularies.
+- **List** – Other fields, such as drop-down menus and checklists, are populated by predefined Lists, which are managed under *Manage > Lists & Vocabularies*.

 - **Date Range** – Accepts any valid date or date range.
 Dates and date ranges may be entered in a variety of formats.
 For example, October 25, 2017 may be entered as “October 25, 2017”, “10/25/2017”, “25 October 2017”, “2017-10-25” and more.
 Broader, inexact dates may also be entered: “October 2017”, “10/2017”, “2017”, “2010s”, “21th century”.
 Ranges are entered as two dates (exact or inexact) separated with a hyphen: “March 2000 - October 2017”.